 Take a deep breath and remember how far you’ve come already.
-You’ve done it before - and you can most definitely do it again!
+You’ve done it before, and you can most definitely do it again.

 Rachel says: "I find that most people over-complicate the process, which is certainly not helpful.
-Instead, I like keeping it short and sweet!"
+Instead, I like keeping it short and sweet".

 Rachel follows these 5 simple steps:

-- Assess NUTRITION
+- Assess your Nutrition

-- Work on SLEEP ROUTINE
+- Work on your Sleep routine

-- Drink plenty of WATER
+- Drink plenty of Water

-- Account for MOVEMENT
+- Account for Movement

-Step 1: Assess Nutrition
+Step 1: Assess your nutrition

-Nutrition is always the first priority when getting back on track - and for many people, it’s also the hardest part of the checklist!
-After all, training will take 90 minutes or under on most days - whereas nutrition is something you need to keep considering constantly.
+Nutrition is always the first priority when getting back on track - and for many people, it’s also the hardest part of the checklist.
+After all, training will take 90 minutes or under on most days, whereas nutrition is something you need to keep considering constantly.

 Your protein intake is incredibly important too when you’re performing intense workouts, as it ensures muscle preservation, growth and recovery.
-When it comes to carbs and fats, it’s totally fine to be more flexible - so long as you’re still having adequate amounts of both!
+When it comes to carbs and fats, it’s totally fine to be more flexible - so long as you’re still having adequate amounts of both.

-Step 2: Plan Training Schedule
+Step 2: Plan a training schedule

-The secret to fitting training into a busy lifestyle is scheduling it in - just like you would add an important meeting to a calendar!
+The secret to fitting training into a busy lifestyle is scheduling it in, just like you would add an important meeting to a calendar.

 - “How many sessions per week can I do?”